Course Name: Yale Golf Course

 Location: New Haven, Connecticut

 History: The Yale Golf Course’s rich history began in January 1923 when widow of wealthy alumnus Ray Tompkins donated 700 acres of rocky, hilly swampland to the University.
 For a then-record of $400,000, Yale hired C.B.
 Macdonald and Seth Raynor to route 36 holes on the challenging terrain during the summer of 1923.
 With Macdonald acting primarily as a consultant, Raynor took charge as architect, while “Steam Shovel” Banks performed the day-to-day construction.
 When an 18 hole course opened in 1926, it was met with almost instantaneous acclaim, regarded as one of the finest inland courses in the world and an architectural masterpiece considering the difficulty of the land.
 The other course never materialized for unknown reasons and the extra land was sold.

 Over the years, conditioning and architectural motifs began to deteriorate, prompting the University to hire Yale grad Roger Rulewich to restore the bunkers in 1998.
-Long considered one of the hardest courses in world, Yale holds numerous other awards, including:
+Since Covid began, Yale has become one of the hardest to access courses in America, only allowing Connecticut residents to play.
+Gil Hanse is set to restore the course in the 2020s.
+Yale holds numerous awards, including: